-Pilots will report to FTNS on vessel manoeuvrability after the first visit with a recommendation that a vessel is allocated a class (Grangemouth only), tug requirements, weather parameters, and scheduling parameters.
+Pilots will report to FTNS on vessel manoeuvrability after the first visit with a recommendation that a vessel is allocated a class (Grangemouth only), tug requirements, weather parameters, any other considerations and scheduling parameters.

 This will be added to the vessel's data in IPOS together with any tug requirements and date of notation.